uezo/ChatdollKit/README.md

 ## Voices

 Create `/Resources/Voices` directory and put voices into there.
 If your don't have voice audio files to run the example, download from [here](https://soundeffect-lab.info/sound/voice/line-girl1.html).
-I use these 3 files in the Hello world example.
+I use these 2 files in the Hello world example.

 - こんにちは: `line-girl1-konnichiha1.mp3`
 - 呼びました？: `line-girl1-yobimashita1.mp3`
-- はいは〜い: `line-girl1-haihaai1.mp3`

 <img src="https://uezo.blob.core.windows.net/github/chatdoll/03_2.png" width="640">